Applying for BFI National Lottery Development funding

 2. Pre-conditions to funding (chain of title and clearance agreements)

-You will need to establish intellectual property rights ownership of your project prior to first payment including obtaining an assignment of all rights in the screenplay (excluding stage, radio and novelisation rights which may be reserved to the writer); all rights from any other contributors to the film; and, if applicable, an option, licence or assignment over certain rights in any underlying work (the screenplay itself does not count as an underlying work).
-We will identify in discussion with you and in the development funding agreement, what chain of title or clearance agreements are necessary, at a minimum, to release or funding.
-You will always be required to hold and control all film and television rights in the screenplay itself and have the irrevocable right to adapt any underlying work into a feature film.
+You will need to establish intellectual property rights ownership of your project prior to first payment including obtaining an assignment of all rights in the screenplay (excluding stage, radio and novelisation rights which may be reserved to the writer); all rights from any other contributors to the film; and, if applicable, an option, licence or assignment over certain rights in any underlying work (the screenplay itself or any other work such as a treatment written prior to the application for funding do not count as an underlying work and we expect the assignment of rights within the writer agreement to incorporate such earlier steps).
+We will identify in discussion with you and in the development funding agreement, what chain of title or clearance agreements are necessary, at a minimum, to release our funding.
+You will always be required, at a minimum, to hold and control all film and television rights in the screenplay itself (in order to ensure repayment of the BFI funding from the first audiovisual work produced based on the development work) and have the irrevocable right to adapt any underlying work into a feature film.
 However, in order to develop your company’s intellectual property, you may wish to acquire additional rights (such as other adaptation rights in the underlying work).
 You should obtain your own legal advice in relation to chain of title and clearance documents for your project.

 You will be able to offer a right of turnaround to the writer (or the director if they originated the project) provided that is conditional upon that person assuming your ongoing contractual obligations to BFI (primarily in relation to repayment of funding, net profit participation and a credit).